chiccoalbe/MST4FreeRTOS/README.md

 ## ⚠️ Known Issues

-- 📊 **Sporadic server budget watchdog**: The performed sporadic job acceptance test should assure that a new job will not go over-budget.
+- **Sporadic server budget watchdog**: The performed sporadic job acceptance test should assure that a new job will not go over-budget.
 If it happens the library integrates a watchdog timer, which will suspend and later resume the job.
 This watchdog has a known limitation: If FreeRTOS is running with preemption enabled, a sporadic task might get preempted after being activated by the server, the watchdog timer will consider the preemption time as time used by the job, reducing the actual budget.
-If a task runs over budget the watchdog that checks
+If a task runs over budget the watchdog that checks **AS SUCH THE SPORADIC SERVER WATCHDOG IS PRESENT BUT INHIBITED (COMMENTED OUT) IN V.0.1**

+- **Overhead too high for EDF acceptance**

 ---